-Accessing vLMIS

-TELL participants that the web-based vLMIS can be accessed at http://lmis.gov.pk and clicking the vaccine tab.
+Show slide # 3 Accessing vLMIS: TELL participants that the web-based vLMIS can be accessed at http://lmis.gov.pk and clicking the vaccine tab.
 The web-based Vaccine Logistics Management Information System (vLMIS) is easy to use and contextualized to fit local stakeholder's structure.

-Functions / Features of vLMIS

-EXPLAIN each feature / function of vLMIS to the participants.
+Show slide # 4 Functions / Features of vLMIS: TELL participants that they are provided with Handout 4.1 in Participants Guide.
+EXPLAIN each feature / function to the participants.

-Following is the list of features and functions of vLMIS:
+Following is the list of features and functions of vLMIS;

 - 1. Role-Based Access for Users: Users are authenticated based on their geographical levels and the roles that are associated with them. - 2.
-Dashboards: Users can view dashboards at the national, provincial and district level to access analytical reports, graphs and maps directly from the dashboard.
-These dashboards include Routine Immunization, Inventory Management, Cold-chain Equipment Management and Campaign Management. - 3.
 Consumption Reporting A module for Vaccine reporting in the centralized web-accessible data repository of LMIS to report data from data providers.
 Data Providers can perform monthly data entry.
 This also includes being able to generate reports for themselves.
-Service delivery point data will be collected and recorded daily and compiled and reported online monthly using vLMIS. - 4.
-Inventory Management / Automated Stock Transactions: Stock transactions are updated in the system and calculated automatically for transfers and adjustments using vLMIS for better management of inventory.
+Service delivery point data will be collected and recorded daily and compiled and reported online monthly using vLMIS. - 3.
+Inventory Management / Automated Stock Transactions Stock transactions are updated in the system and calculated automatically for transfers and adjustments using vLMIS for better management of inventory.
 The data provided by different geographical levels tracks vaccines in different data entry forms.
-The National, Provincial, Divisional and District level users will enter vaccines logistics data with batch and expiry information, while Tehsil and UC users will report data without batch. - 5.
-Cold-Chain Equipment Management: The details of Cold-chain assets, their location, status and capacity is tracked in vLMIS for maintaining the cold-chain of immunization vaccines.
+The National, Provincial, Divisional and District level users will enter vaccines logistics data with batch and expiry information, while Tehsil and UC users will report data without batch. - 4.
+Cold-Chain Assets The details of Cold-chain assets, their location, status and capacity is tracked in vLMIS for maintaining the cold-chain of immunization vaccines.
 The cold-chain inventory and use is tracked in vLMIS.
-This module is capable of entering new cold chain

-- assets as well as its current operational status.
-Each month, along with other logistics data, users will update the operational status of their cold chain assets. - 6.
-Batch Management: vLMIS offers batch management in order to maintain the First expiry first out process for vaccine during stock issue. - 7.
-Wastages: are important indicators in managing and improving the transparency and accuracy of inventory management.
+This module is capable of entering new cold chain assets as well as its current operational status.
+Each month, along with other logistics data, users will update the operational status of their cold chain assets. - 5.
+Batch Management vLMIS offers batch management in order to maintain the First expiry first out process for vaccine during stock issue. - 6.
+Wastages are important indicators in managing and improving the transparency and accuracy of inventory management.
 Wastage will be calculated automatically with the help of consumed and unused vial information.
-The Administrator will manage vLMIS and create all of the necessary data in order to assist users to continue to provide and review logistics data. - 8.
-Data Reports: Performance reports enable you to view the monthly reporting performance country-wide.
-Data Reviewers can access vLMIS using the 'guest' user account and get reports about the country's provinces and districts to help them in logistical decision-making regarding supply chain management in their assigned districts. - 9.
-Graphs: Graphs enable you to view and compare different Indicators and view performance and comparison reports over time. - 10.
-Maps: Maps enable you to view and compare different Indicators and view performance and comparison reports based on the geographical area.
+The Administrator will manage vLMIS and create all of the necessary data in order to assist users to continue to provide and review logistics data. - 7.
+Data Reports Performance reports enable you to view the monthly reporting performance country-wide.
+Data Reviewers can access vLMIS using the 'guest' user account and get reports about the country's provinces and districts to help them in logistical decision-making regarding supply chain management in their assigned districts.

+8. Graphs: Graphs enable you to view and compare different Indicators and view performance and comparison reports over time.